There are many styles of financial Kung Fu.

 Canadian General Finance Blogs

 There are actually quite a few.
-Most provide great general content, but I do have a few favourites:
+Most provide great general content, but I do have a few favorites:

 This Blogroll of Canadian Personal Finance Blogs is by no means complete.
 Or even close to complete.

 There are many great blogs out there in the Canadian tundra.
-I have tried to flag some of the ones that are my favourites or particularly relevant to the high income professional or business owner niche.
+I have tried to flag some of the ones that are my favorites or particularly relevant to the high-income professional or business owner niche.

-If you have other favourites, please put them in the comments section of my physician finance blogroll post with a brief description about why you like them.
+If you have other favorites, please put them in the comments section of my physician finance blogroll post with a brief description of why you like them.